Shopify vs Squarespace

 Alternatives to Shopify and Squarespace

 If neither of these platforms stands out to you, fear not, as other options are available.
-Fortunately, the e-commerce market is large, with various platforms out there to cater to your individual needs.
+Fortunately, the e-commerce market is large, with various platforms to cater to your needs.

 One popular platform worth investigating is BigCommerce.
 It uses many different features that can help businesses (both small and large) grow significantly.
 It’s beneficial for customers looking to use a multi-currency feature for their e-commerce site.